faros-ai/faros-js-client/README.md

 # faros-client

-Axios based implementation of the Faros client
+Axios based implementation of the Faros API client